 Transfer applicants will receive an unofficial credit evaluation of previous college coursework at the time of acceptance.
 Students should contact their Admissions Representative for more information.

 English Language Proficiency

 Loras College requires international students to demonstrate a minimum level of English proficiency for undergraduate study.

-Applicants for undergraduate programs must complete the College Scholarship Service (CSS) Profile or the Declaration of Finances alongside a bank statement and submit one of the official test scores or documents listed below:
+Applicants for undergraduate programs must complete the Declaration of Finances alongside a bank statement and submit one of the official test scores or documents listed below: